smccracken/chocolatesculptress.com/_src/press/2017-05-21-immersion-travel-magazine.md

 My thanks to Clare Hancock over at Immersion Magazine for coming to Burlington for my chocolate sculpture demonstration.

-{% quote {
-    text: "&ldquo;'Oh, yeah!' said Chocolate Sculptress Emily McCracken as she placed a chocolate ribbon around the base of a nearly finished sculpture.
+> &ldquo;'Oh, yeah!' said Chocolate Sculptress Emily McCracken as she placed a chocolate ribbon around the base of a nearly finished sculpture.
 At least 50 visitors were hunched in their chairs, their eyes glued to the stage in anticipation of what she would do next.
-Elaborate finished sculptures stood around the South End Kitchen workshop like delicious paintings at a gallery.&rdquo;",
+Elaborate finished sculptures stood around the South End Kitchen workshop like delicious paintings at a gallery.&rdquo;
-    size: "u-font-size-xl"
-} %}

 Immersion Travel Magazine is a digital, tablet-based publication that showcases great travel destinations and exotic cuisine.